-With the control panel 0/Manual/Auto switch in the Manual position, the CB can only be closed by using this button.
+In the Manual position, the CB can only be closed by using this button.
 When manually closed and the CB opens, it must be closed again by using this button.
 To close the CB, press and hold the button until the symbol indicates a closed CB.
 (CB close will occur only when setup conditions allow - dead bus or generator synchronized with bus.)